NRCHKB/NRCHKB.github.io/content/wiki/examples/esp/index.md

 ## What is an ESP ?

 ESP is a microcontroller integrated circuit with Wi-Fi connection and very inexpensive.
-There are several versions of ESP, including ESP32 which is the latest version.
+There are several versions of ESP, including ESP32, which is the latest version.
 ESP32 is more powerful and integrates Bluetooth connection.
 A popular option is Itead Sonoff modules which integrate an ESP, but the original firmware is not fully "open" so it cannot be easily added to systems like Node-RED.
 To solve this problem, [ESP Easy](https://www.letscontrolit.com/wiki/index.php?title=ESPEasy) or [Tasmota](https://tasmota.github.io/docs/About/) firmware can be used to transform the ESP module into a simple multi-function sensor device for home automation solutions.

 ## Why use an ESP with Node-RED ?

 Tasmota and ESP Easy integrate easily with many home automation solutions, usually over MQTT protocol.
-Node-RED has a full set of MQTT nodes so using this hardware (or anything with MQTT) is simple and robust.
+Node-RED has a full set of MQTT nodes, so using this hardware (or anything with MQTT) is simple and robust.
 There are various "MQTT standards" which may be compatible with Tasmota and ESP Easy including Domoticz, Homie, and HomeAssistant; these "standards" are MQTT topic and payload structures which are generally used to make discovery of devices easier.

-## Wich ESP to choose ?
+## Which ESP to choose ?

 Buy the one which does what you want!
 There are various choices:
 - Plug-and-play modules (Itead Sonoff, Magic Home LED controllers, Shelly, [and more](https://templates.blakadder.com))